-Sonoma Water will continue to assess supply and demand conditions through the remainder of 2024 to determine if there is a need to file another TUCP to address potential changed inflow conditions to Lake Mendocino that could result from reduced Potter Valley Project diversions due to a proposed PG&E flow variance.
+As discussed in Section 2.3.2, on April 10, 2025, Sonoma Water submitted TUCPs to the SWRCB to propose minimum instream flow requirements consistent with the requirements of the 2008 Biological Opinion and propose storage thresholds to determine the water supply condition classification to set the minimum instream flow schedule.
+If these petitions are approved through an order from the SWRCB, it is anticipated that the Water Supply Condition will remain Normal for the remainder of the water year.
+However, Sonoma Water will continue to assess supply and demand conditions through 2025 to determine if any changes are needed that could be accomplished with a TUCP to address potential changed inflow conditions to Lake Mendocino.
+This may be a result of reduced Potter Valley Project diversions due to approval of the pending PG&E flow variance and/or license amendment.
 These decisions will largely depend on whether dry conditions persist through the fall and winter, when the Russian River watershed typically experiences the most precipitation.